Akshaykumarcp/FUN-with-NUMPY/README.md

-## Table of content
+### Table of content

-1. What is numpy ?
+1. What is numpy :question:
-2. What numpy provides !!
+2. What numpy provides :question:
-3. Numpy Operations
+3. Numpy Operations :man_technologist:
-4. Numpy MindMap
+4. Numpy MindMap :brain:
+5. Connect with me :smiley:

+---

-### 1. What is numpy ?
+### 1. What is numpy :question:
 - The fundamental package for scientific computing with Python
 - Can create multidimensional arrays and perform numerical operations at high speed
 - Numpy has many built in functions for linear algebra, statistical analysis, transformations etc